shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 About **Daemons**.
 Python waits for non-daemonic threads to complete before termination, while kills threads that are daemons when the program is exiting.
 Calling *Thread.join()* method on a daemon thread, however, makes the program waits for it to complete. ([source](https://realpython.com/intro-to-python-threading/#starting-a-thread)) see section *Daemon Threads*. (*threading.Thread* class has a boolean argument named *daemon* to set this attribute.)

-It is remarkable that despite functions run in parallel with the help of this module, internally they still run in a single-threaded way rather than a concurrent way, due to the limit of [Python Global Interpreter Lock (GIL)](https://realpython.com/python-gil/), which only allows one thread to acquire the interpreter lock at a time.
+It is remarkable that despite that functions seem to run in parallel with the help of this module, internally they still run in a single-threaded way rather than a concurrent way, due to the limit of [Python Global Interpreter Lock (GIL)](https://realpython.com/python-gil/), which only allows one thread to acquire the interpreter lock at a time.
 This feature may cause trouble to CPU-bound multi-threaded programs.
 Here is what the official doc says about this feature:

 > If you want your application to make better use of the computational resources of multi-core machines, you are advised to use [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing) or [`concurrent.futures.ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor).
 However, threading is still an appropriate model if you want to run multiple I/O-bound tasks simultaneously.